 The regular curriculum at Yale Law School is augmented by a host of events that enrich legal education and scholarship.
-Distinguished speakers—lawyers, judges, public figures, government officials, scholars, and other prominent individuals—are invited by faculty members, student organizations, and academic programs within the School to give talks or participate in panel discussions on a wide variety of topics throughout the year.
-Conferences sponsored or cosponsored by the School or by its faculty or students address issues of legal import both here and abroad.
-Additionally, an abundant resource of endowed funds allows the School to invite many specially designated fellows who not only give lectures but also spend time mentoring students with similar academic or professional interests.
+Distinguished speakers—lawyers, judges, public figures, government officials, scholars, and other prominent individuals—are invited by faculty members, student organizations, and academic programs within the school to give talks or participate in panel discussions on a wide variety of topics throughout the year.
+Conferences sponsored or cosponsored by the school or by its faculty or students address issues of legal import both here and abroad.
+Additionally, an abundant resource of endowed funds allows the school to invite many specially designated fellows who not only give lectures but also spend time mentoring students with similar academic or professional interests.

 Lecture Programs

-A sampling of the endowed lecture programs from the 2022–2023 academic year follows:
+A sampling of the endowed lecture programs from the 2023–2024 academic year follows:

 The John R. Raben/Sullivan & Cromwell Fellowship brings to the Law School a leading expert in securities law or accounting for business enterprises to deliver a public lecture.
-Joshua D. Rauh, the Ormond Family Professor of Finance at Stanford Graduate School of Business, delivered the John R. Raben/Sullivan & Cromwell Fellowship Lecture, titled “Regulating Investment Management and Retirement Plans in the Age of ESG.”
+Nicholas Bloom, the William D. Eberle Professor of Economics at Stanford University, delivered the John R. Raben/Sullivan & Cromwell Fellowship Lecture, titled “The Glorious Future of Working from Home.”

 Other named lecture and fellowship programs at Yale Law School include the following: